schmettow/New_Stats/docs/index.md

 + total time spent in exploration

 Sometimes, you have to go a long way up the qualitative route, before you can derive useful measures.
-In [Schnittker, Schmettow & Schraagen, 2016], we coded sequences from nurses using an infusion pump.
+In [%Schnittker, Schmettow & Schraagen, 2016], we coded sequences from nurses using an infusion pump.
 Individual sequences were compared to a optimal reference path, the similar the better.
 But how to measure similarity?
 For eample, *Levensthein distance* counts the number of edits to transform one sequence into the other  and we used it as the performance score: *deviation from optimal path*.
 Even more interpreting was another study we did on the active user paradox.
 We recorded interaction sequences of users doing some repetitive tasks with a graphics software.
 The sessions were taped and analysed using a behavioural coding scheme.
 First, events were classified on a low level (e.g. "reading the handbook", "first time trying a function") and later aggregated to broader classes (e.g. "exploratory behavior").
 The number of events in a given time frame that were classified as such were finally taken as a measure, representing the exploratory tendencies.

-### performance measures
+### performance measures {#perf-measures}

 A good point to start with is the classic concept of "usability", which the ISO 9142-11 defines by the following three high-level criteria: